NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SlicerDMRI/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

+1. Improve SlicerDMRI docs, fix bugs, take stock of current status.

+## Approach and Plan

+<!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Improve testing results in nightly builds
 1. Update SlicerDMRI website with new citations and tutorials
 1. Improve wiki-based documentation for SlicerDMRI new modules (and look at readthedocs as an option if time permits)

-## Approach and Plan

-<!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Describe specific steps of **what you plan to do** to achieve the above described objectives.
-1. ...
-1. ...

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Describe specific steps you **have actually done**.
-1. ...
-1. ...
+1. Found and fixed brain masking bug in Nightly that users had reported.
+1. Minor updates to SlicerDCM2nii.
+1. Initial update of docs repo for Slicer 4.10.
+1. Editing and check-in of Laura's tutorial for SlicerDCM2nii.
+1. Update of publications list for dMRI.slicer.org by Mengying and Fan.
+1. Made list of further work needed.

 # Illustrations